medyenn/Airline-Intelligence-CLI/Readme.md

 - Export a graphical PNG summary using Matplotlib.
 - Exit the application.

+/!\ NOTE: In order to be able to work with this simple program and get the results, you'll need an API Key from the website : https://aviationstack.com the aviationstack website offers a free api key, while the aviation data set is limited and not up to date!

 ## Project Architecture

 The project follows an object-oriented design where each class has a single responsibility.